How to set up Samsung Health on your Galaxy phone

-Samsung Health is the fitness tracking app pre-installed on your Galaxy phone, and all things considered, it's pretty great!
-Whether you're using it in conjunction with a Galaxy Watch or on its own, the app has tools for tracking your daily activity, food, sleep, weight, and more.
-If you're new to Samsung Health and need some help getting your profile all set up, you've come to the right place.
+Samsung Health is the fitness tracking app pre-installed on the best Samsung Galaxy phones, and all things considered, it's pretty great!
+Whether you're using it in conjunction with a Samsung smartwatch like the Galaxy Watch 4 or on its own, the app has tools for tracking your daily activity, food, sleep, weight, and more.
+So if you need some help getting your profile put together and want to know how to set up Samsung Health, you've come to the right place.

 How to set up Samsung Health on your Galaxy phone